Record

 Date1803-1959

-As well as the papers held as the mission series, there are records which cover more than an individual mission [held as the overseas general series].
+As well as the papers held as the mission series, there are records which cover more than one mission area.
+These papers are archived as the overseas 'general series'.
 For example, in the Africa general series for the years 1935-1959 there are papers relating to the ‘Anti-Slavery and Aborigines Protection Society’ 1939-1944.
 The general series include papers of the Group Secretaries 1880-1959; papers of the Group Secretaries cover each individual Group and include the Secretaries' personal and confidential papers.

 ArrangementThe papers of the different departments of the Overseas Division which are currently available for consultation in the Cadbury Research Library are broadly arranged in three chronological divisions: 1799-1880 (the earliest papers are dated 1803), 1880-1934 and 1935-1959.
 Aswell as the papers of each department, there are also small compilations of papers relating to work of more than one department of the Overseas Division, for example, the General Groups archives.